Complete Dynamical Evaluation of the Characteristic Polynomial of Binary Quantum Graphs: The Variance of the Characteristic Polynomial's Coefficients

+If there are no self-intersections in $\bg$ (so $N=0$) the bonds in $\bg$ cannot be rearranged to produce partner orbits of the same length.
+So $\bg$ has only a single partner pseudo orbit $\bg'=\bg$.
+Then $C_{\bg}=|A_{\bg}|^2=1/2^n$.
+Hence the $N=0$ contribution to the variance is $|\hP_0^n|/2^n$.
+As every pseudo orbit with repeated bonds must have a self-intersection, $\hP_0^n= \mathcal{P}^n_0$ which explains the first term in (\ref{variancefinal}).

+In an irreducible pseudo orbit with an encounter the encounter length must be zero, as all bonds in an encounter are repeated.
+For a $4$-regular directed graph where each vertex has two incoming and two outgoing bonds, $\ell$-encounters with $\ell> 2$ also require repeating bonds in the pseudo orbit as there are only two bonds from which one can enter (or leave) the encounter.
+Examples of such pseudo orbits were constructed in section \ref{sec:single encounter distinct links}.
+So $\hP_N^n$ is the subset of $\mathcal{P}_N^n$ containing only primitive pseudo orbits where all $N$ self-intersections are $2$-encounters of length zero.

-First, consider a primitive pseudo orbit $\bg\in \widehat{\mathcal{P}}_{1,0}^n$, so $\bg$ has a single $2$-encounter of length zero; schematically, the only two orbits with a self-intersection that fit this scenario are the figure eight examples \ref{exampleL2-1} and \ref{exampleL2-2} in section \ref{sec:one 2-encounter}.
-Let $A_{\link_i}$ for $i=1,2$ denote the product of scattering amplitudes at the interior vertices of $\link_i$ in either of the two examples.
-If we take the pair $\bg$ and $\bg'$ defined in example \ref{exampleL2-1}, then
+It remains to evaluate $C_{\bg}$ for an irreducible pseudo orbit with self-intersections.
+Consider a primitive pseudo orbit $\bg\in \hP_{1}^n$, so $\bg$ has a single $2$-encounter of length zero.
+Schematically, the two pseudo orbits with a self-intersection that fit this scenario are the figure eight examples in section \ref{sec:one 2-encounter}.
+Let $A_{\link_i}$ for $i=1,2$ denote the product of scattering amplitudes at the interior vertices of $\link_i$.
+If we take the pair of irreducible pseudo orbits,